CourseHeroGrp1/Crumble/planning/project_proposal.md

 - https://creately.com/lp/family-tree-creator-online/

 How will your project stand out from these other websites?
+- More user friendly
+- Similar to creately but dedicated to just family trees

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?
+-